graezykev/mono-repo/README.md

 ![alt text](font-one-bold-italic.png)

-Here is the problem: **the slanting and expanding of the original design can be unexpected**.
+Here is the problem: **the slanting and expanding of the original `A`'s design can be unexpected**.

+Instead, designed a **bold** version and an **italic** version of the original `A` by the designer, and put them into different font files, to display on demand, is an appropriate tatic.

 ### Different Langueges, Styles, Weights